-The Group's encumbrance position as at 31 December 2016 is detailed as follows.
+The Group's encumbrance position as at 31 December 2017 is included in the following table.
 All figures are presented in £millions.
 The tables below present comparable information to the EBA Disclosure on asset encumbrance templates A and C. The following table is an extract of table F 32.01 - Assets of the reporting institution (AE-ASS):